-All NOP-certified products crossing the border into Canada must be accompanied by an attestation statement that the product has been produced in compliance with the terms of the U.S.-Canada Organic Equivalency Arrangement, including meeting the three critical variances described above.
+All certified product entering the United States or Canada through the US/Canada equivalence arrangement must be accompanied by an attestation statement confirming compliance with the terms of the arrangement, including meeting the critical variances.
 This attestation statement must be included on accompanying documents or packaging for ALL shipments of organic products exported to Canada from the United States.
 Products that do not have accompanying documentation with this statement may be refused entry into Canada.

-If you are a CCOF certified operation, there are two ways for you to provide the required attestation statement:
+CCOF certified operations have two ways of providing the required attestation statement:

-- Enroll in the CCOF Global Market Access program and request review to the U.S.-Canada Organic Equivalency Arrangement.
-CCOF will then review your products to verify that they meet the terms of the equivalency arrangement.
-The required attestation statement will appear on your Global Market Access (GMA) certificate.
+- Enroll in the CCOF Global Market Access Program for the US/Canada Organic Equivalence Arrangement.
+After CCOF staff verify your product(s) meet the terms of the equivalence arrangement you will be issued a Global Market Access (GMA) certificate, stating compliance for each product reviewed.
 To ensure smooth export of your product, you will want to provide your GMA certificate with shipment documentation.
-Clients enrolled in the CCOF GMA program who are requested to provide verification by Canadian buyers of U.S.-Canada Organic Equivalency should contact firstname.lastname@example.org.

 - Complete the Attestation Document.
-According to the terms of the U.S.-Canada Organic Equivalency Arrangement, the attestation statement does not need to be provided by the certifier (CCOF).
-This statement may be made by the members of the supply chain.
+According to the terms of the US/Canada Organic Equivalence Arrangement, the attestation statement does not need to be provided by the certifier (CCOF), but can be made by members of the supply chain.
 If you have reason to believe that your product meets the terms of the arrangement, you may complete this attestation document and provide it to Canadian border authorities as requested.

-To ensure that the U.S.-Canada Organic Equivalency Arrangement verification process is as simple and efficient as possible, CCOF created a list of crops that are at risk of being grown using one of the prohibited production techniques.
-For any of the crops listed below in the "high risk" category, CCOF will verify that they were grown without the use of sodium nitrate and/or hydroponic or aeroponic production before we issue a Canadian equivalency verification document.
+Many crops are not at risk for the critical variances.
+To ensure the Equivalence Arrangement verification process is as simple and efficient as possible, CCOF has created a list of crops that are at risk of being grown using one of the prohibited production techniques.
+For any of the crops listed in our "high risk" category, CCOF will verify that they were grown without the use of sodium nitrate and/or hydroponic or aeroponic production in order to grant your product compliance to the US/Canada Equivalence.

-CCOF will not seek additional documentation that crops we have identified as “no risk” comply with the terms of the U.S.-Canada Organic Equivalency Arrangement.
+CCOF will not seek additional documentation for crops that have been identified as “no risk”, and are not listed on our high risk list.
 All livestock products from non-ruminants, such as eggs from poultry, must be verified as having met the stocking density critical variance.

 - Cole crops, including kale, collards, etc.